 In Derby Line, the Village Commercial District has been declining for a number of years.
 Many retail establishments have closed, leaving behind empty storefronts and a loss of basic goods and services.
 Residential land uses have gradually replaced commercial uses and are starting to dominate the Village Commercial District.
 This trend has been stemmed in part through zoning provisions that prohibit residential uses on street level spaces.
 The citizens of Derby Line have indicated the desire to maintain the urban core and village scale.
 The bylaws allow for permitted commercial uses with a 5,000 square foot limit.
-An urgent issue is the routing of overweight trucking through the village core that damages infrastructure, endangers the foundations of historic buildings and congests narrow village streets.
 The Village of Derby Line has been granted Village Center designation (see map in Appendix A).
 It is hoped that this designation will help in revitalizing the district.
 Our goal for this district is the preservation of the historic village downtown; our objectives to achieve this goal are:

-- A) The Village of Derby Line Board of Trustees and the Derby Select Board shall continue to work will VTrans, the federal Department of Transportation and Vermont's congressional delegation to re-route overweight trucking out of the village core. - B) Work with the Village of Derby Line to delineate and draft regulations for a design control district. - C) The Planning Commission shall use site plan review criteria to closely apply the 5,000 square foot limit on commercial uses and the prohibition on street level residential uses. - D) Work with the Village of Derby Line to formulate a master plan for the Village.
+- A) The Village of Derby Line Board of Trustees and the Derby Select Board shall continue to work will VTrans, the federal Department of Transportation and Vermont's congressional delegation to retain the current weight limit on I-91. - B) Work with the Village of Derby Line to delineate and draft regulations for a design control district. - C) The Development Review Board shall use site plan review criteria to closely apply the 5,000 square foot limit on commercial uses and the prohibition on street level residential uses. - D) Work with the Village of Derby Line to formulate a master plan for the Village.